mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 A raw pointer cannot handle this, you need to use smart pointers (see this [discussion](https://stackoverflow.com/questions/24150472/c-avoiding-memory-leak-with-exceptions) ).

-For deleting a memory, the situation gets complicated fast when it is pointed by many different pointers:
+For deleting a memory, the situation gets complicated fast when it is the target of different pointers: